Financial Aid

 Student progress will be assessed at the end of each term.

-Students will be placed on financial aid warning in the next term of enrollment if component #1 and/or component #2 above are not met.
+Students will be placed on financial aid warning/probation in the next term of enrollment if component #1 and/or component #2 above are not met.
 Students will be notified of this status via their Roosevelt email address.
-Students can only receive aid for one semester under this warning status.
-Financial aid warning lasts until the next time academic progress is assessed (at the end of the next term).
-Students will continue to be eligible for financial aid while on financial aid warning.
+Students can only receive aid for one semester under this warning/probation status.
+Financial aid warning/probation lasts until the next time academic progress is assessed (at the end of the next term).
+Students will continue to be eligible for financial aid while on financial aid warning/probation.

 Financial Aid Termination:

 Eligibility for future financial aid will be ended if the cumulative record does not reflect a minimum 67% completion ratio and a minimum cumulative 2.0 Roosevelt grade point average the first time the student's academic record is assessed after the financial aid warning term.
-Eligibility for future aid will also be ended if the student fail to meet the terms of the Satisfactory Academic Progress Academic Plan and/or earn zero hours during any given term of enrollment (a term of all grades of “W”, “F”, “I”, or “IP” or any combination of these grades).
+Eligibility for future aid will also be ended if the student fails to meet the terms of the Satisfactory Academic Progress Academic Plan and/or earn zero hours during any given term of enrollment (a term of all grades of “W”, “F”, “I”, or “IP” or any combination of these grades).
+Incompletes and Withdrawals do not affect quantitative but do affect the qualitative progress as far as computation of completion ratio.

 Note: Even though a student may have been terminated for financial aid by federal policy, as long as he/she remain in good academic standing with the university, he/she may still be eligible to continue to attend Roosevelt at the student's own expense.
 The student may also attend another college or university while trying to bring his/her academic record back into compliance with the Satisfactory Academic Progress standards.